We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Quality and transparency are vital to any great company.
 Here’s how FAB CBD stacks up in a few key areas.

-FAB CBD is fairly transparent about how it makes its products.
-Specifically, it states that it uses a CO2 extraction method to extract the CBD from its Colorado-grown hemp.
+FAB CBD is fairly transparent about how they make their products.
+Specifically, they state that they use a carbon dioxide (CO2) extraction method to extract the CBD from their Colorado-grown hemp.

 On the plus side, CO2 extraction doesn’t use any solvents, so you don’t have to worry about potentially dangerous chemicals being left behind in your CBD.

-However, some say that compared to solvent-based extraction, CO2 extraction strips more terpenes from the CBD.
+However, some say that compared with solvent-based extraction, CO2 extraction strips more terpenes from the CBD.
 That may be a bigger deal for full- or broad-spectrum products than it is for isolates.

 Also, not all of FAB CBD’s products have COAs posted online.
-Though the company sells a few different flavors and potencies of CBD oil, only the COA for the 1,200 mg natural oil is posted online.
+Though the company sells a few different flavors and potencies of CBD oil, only the COA for the 1,200 milligrams (mg) natural oil is posted online.

 The COAs that are posted are comprehensive, displaying results for the cannabinoid and terpene profile, potency, pesticides, heavy metals, bacteria, yeast, and mold.